Rick Wallace

 Banks and financial institutions are leveraging AI for fraud detection, algorithmic trading, credit scoring, and chatbot-driven customer support.

-Fintech startups such as Robinhood and Stripe are using AI to make financial services more accessible to everyone, like leveling the playing field.
-They're also making transactions smoother and more straightforward for users.
+Fintech startups such as Robinhood and Stripe are using AI to make financial services more accessible to everyone.

 AI in Healthcare and Biotechnology